Pericardial mesothelioma is a rare form of cancer found in the pericardium, a thin layer of smooth tissue that surrounds the heart.

 In most cases, pericardial mesothelioma is not diagnosed until an autopsy is performed.

-Although it has the worst prognosis of all types of mesothelioma, there are some treatment options.
+Despite having the worst prognosis, there are some treatment options.

 What is Pericardial Mesothelioma?